Brown sugar oatmilk shaken espresso drinks are taking over social media.

 This twist on the classic macchiato is perfect for those who love a mellow coffee taste with sweet flavor notes.

-Created using a blend of steamed milk, vanilla syrup, espresso, brown sugar syrup, and caramel drizzle, this one is sure to be a staple order year-round.
+This popular Starbucks caramel drink is created using a blend of steamed milk, vanilla syrup, espresso, brown sugar syrup, and caramel drizzle, this one is sure to be a staple order year-round.

 In terms of nutrition facts, this drink tends to come in at around 250 calories, 33 grams of sugar, and 150 milligrams of caffeine.